EdgeFirstAI/documentation/docs/datasets/tutorials/annotations.md

 #### Changing Object label of a 3D Box

 1. Click on the label mode in 3D editing panel(shown in red box)
-2. Select the label ine the left panel (shown in red box)
+2. Select the label in the left panel (shown in red box)
 3. Click on any annotation box to change its label.

 ![alt text](../assets/manual_ann_3d_label.png){: style="height:200px;align=center; "}